KRKARTRACERS

 • Live board: row density (mobile)

-The '2 / 3' toggle in the live board's top bar — compact (2-row) or spacious (3-row) team cards on mobile.
+The '1 / 2 / 3' toggle in the live board's top bar — from the densest to the most spacious team cards on mobile.
 Your choice is saved on the device.

 • Pilot card: tabs